shaunzlim0123/Exploratory-Analysis-of-Quantium-Retail-Products-Customers/README.md

 ![Average Price per Unit by Life Stage and Premium Customer Segment](figures/figure6.png)

 Price sensitivity analysis revealed significant behavioral differences across customer segments.
 The heatmap shows that Mainstream Young Singles/Couples demonstrate the highest willingness to pay premium prices at $4.07 per unit (darkest purple), which represents a statistically significant difference compared to budget and premium customer segments.
 Mainstream Midage Singles/Couples also show elevated price tolerance at $3.99 per unit.
 This premium pricing acceptance suggests impulse buying behavior among mainstream customers, particularly younger demographics who may prioritize convenience and brand preferences over price optimization.

+In addition, statistical testing was employed to validate observed differences between customer segments, specifically comparing mainstream customers against budget and premium segments regarding their price sensitivity.
+The analysis revealed a statistically significant difference with a p-value less than 0.05 and a t-statistic of 37.83, confirming that mainstream customers exhibit distinct pricing behavior compared to other segments.

 The analysis indicated that mainstream midage and young singles and couples are consistently more willing to pay higher prices per packet compared to their budget and premium counterparts.
 This counterintuitive finding regarding premium customers may reflect their tendency to purchase healthier snack alternatives, with chip purchases primarily for entertainment purposes rather than regular consumption.